b0o/quicktemplate.vim/README.md

 # quicktemplate.vim :rocket:
 ### Better Vim syntax highlighting for [Quicktemplate](https://github.com/valyala/quicktemplate)
-##### :warning::construction: This plugin is a work in progress :construction::warning:
+##### :warning: :construction: This plugin is a work in progress :construction: :warning:

 Quicktemplate is a compiled templating engine for Go.

 It has a unique syntax where all top-level text is considered a comment by default, and directives wrapped in pairs of `{%` `%}` are used to specify desired behavior.

 Many of these directives allow for embedded HTML or Go code, making good syntax highlighting support vital for effective and efficient development of templates.